-I wake in the morning after getting less than six hours of sleep and Julie has already eaten and plans to ride a carriage to the Treasury.
+I wake up after getting less than six hours of sleep and Julie has already eaten and plans to ride a carriage to the Treasury.
 I went to the toilet and thought about my options and food was first on the list.
-I sat at a table and ate my red and yellow selection (eggs, tomato, bread with jam, yogurt, and cereal with apple) and then walked to Petra to try the day.
-I bought a 50 JD ticket, a discount for staying over night, with three hours to enjoy it.
+I sat at a table and ate my red and yellow selection (eggs, tomato, bread with jam, yogurt, and cereal with apple) and then walked to Petra to try the day after last night.
+I bought a 50 JD ticket, a discount for staying overnight, with three hours to enjoy it.
 Included, is a horse ride to the entrance of the Siq, and a free guide.

 I’m hesitant at first for any distraction, but I figure it’s only part of the way, so… I took the ride and my guide, Ahmed, with the belief that I’d travel down past some dirt and rocks and then leave him to take a thousand photos of whatever beauty lay behind my eyesight last night.
 Like everywhere else in the world, pictures and people’s descriptions don’t do it justice.
 I’m in awe of the city that has been carved into the rocks – what did I think the luminaries were on last night – and I get to see part of it while on a horse.

 Ahmed, convinced I wasn’t a regular tourist, wanted me to see Petra from another angle – and I thought that’s what he was doing.
 He said I was hard to convince (a man taking a woman alone off the trail), but he got me into the mountains – and I’m so grateful for his persistence and seeing the adventurer in me.
 I could’ve trudged through the crowd, like most places when that’s the only option, but for those seeking something more – leave your horse and step into the trees.
 The path will appear and the excitement grows.